sofiadscribner/insights-unlocked-blog/_posts/2025-02-03-tableau-tutorial.md

 ![Figure 6](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/tab-6.png)

-Edit the starting data to be 1/1/2024 and hit OK.
+Edit the starting date to be 1/1/2024 and hit OK.
 Now the line graph is showing the KPI we're looking for.

 ![Figure 7](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/tab-7.png)